PolinaRybalko/PolinaRybalko/README.md

 - 👋 Hi, I’m @PolinaRybalko.
-I can code and tell stories with data.
+I tell stories with data.

 <!---
 PolinaRybalko/PolinaRybalko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.